Hurricane Season for Outer Banks North Carolina 2022

 For the most part, you shouldn’t be overly concerned with having your vacation cut short by a hurricane.
 On average about one tropical depression impacts the area a year, and several years can go by without any hurricanes making landfall in eastern North Carolina.

-You should know that the months of August, September, and October are typically the most active in regards to tropical storms.
+You should know that the weather on the Outer Banks can sometime be unpredictable.
+You should also know that the months of August, September, and October are typically the most active in regards to tropical storms.
 So if you plan your visit in June, July or November, you really shouldn’t worry about these storms.

 Many Outer Banks vacation rental providers offer vacation insurance, which will reimburse you for some or all of the money you spent on lodging if a named storm makes landfall on the Outer Banks.